-Syria: Aleppo hospital hit again as crisis worsens
+Russia warns US not to attack Syrian regime

 More than 450 people have been killed since a US-Russia brokered ceasefire collapsed September 22, he said.

-Following the damage to the M10 and M2 hospitals, only three hospitals remain that can effectively treat bombing victims, Sahloul said.
-Another three medical facilities in al-Shaar neighborhood -- a women's hospital, a children's hospital and the central blood bank -- were also hit Friday, he said.

-Most in the city's eastern districts also lack access to clean water following infrastructure damage from shelling and bombing, he added.
+Most in the city's eastern districts lack access to clean water following infrastructure damage from shelling and bombing, Sahloul said.

 Aleppo saw more aerial bombardments and clashes Saturday following the deaths of 36 people the day before, UK-based monitoring group Syrian Observatory for Human Rights said.